lsst-dm/dmtn-091/index.rst

 rc2_subset
 ^^^^^^^^^^

-The `rc2_subset` dataset is a subset of the larger "HSC RC2" dataset that contains sufficient data to enable full, end-to-end processing with the Science Pipelines in a reasonable (few hours) time.
+The `rc2_subset <https://github.com/lsst/rc2_subset>`_ dataset is a subset of the larger "HSC RC2" dataset that contains sufficient data to enable full, end-to-end processing with the Science Pipelines in a reasonable (few hours) time.
 This dataset is processed through the entire Data Release Production (DRP) pipelines nightly for CI and data quality metrics monitoring purposes.
 It is also used as a standalone dataset for tutorials and examples for using the data butler and the Science Pipelines.
 Because it was intended to be small, `rc2_subset` should not be treated as a dataset intended for passing milestones or testing normative requirements.

-The dataset consists of 5 central detectors plus one additional detector separated from the others (see figure below), for 8 randomly chosen visits in five HSC broadband filters -- HSC-G, HSC-R, HSC-I, HSC-Z, and HSC-Y.
+The dataset consists of 5 central detectors plus one additional detector separated from the others (see figure below), for 8 randomly chosen visits in each of five HSC broadband filters -- HSC-G, HSC-R, HSC-I, HSC-Z, and HSC-Y.
 These were specifically chosen from the COSMOS field (tract 9813 in the "hsc_rings_v1" skymap), so that translational dithers are minimal and the individual chips overlap each other.

 .. figure:: /_static/rc2_subset_detectors.png